 When shopping for a new gaming PC, it's important to have a goal in mind.
-If you need your system to provide excellent framerates in AAA games at 1920 x 1080, you won't need the absolute best (and most expensive) GPU on the market to accomplish this.
-If you intend to run games with multiple displays or at higher resolutions, that's when you go for the big rigs with multi-card setups.
-CPU horsepower is also similarly tied to gaming acumen, but branching out into anything over a quad-core processor will primarily see performance gains in multi-threaded workloads such as video processing, rendering, and encoding.
+If you need your system to provide excellent framerates in AAA games at 1920 x 1080, you won't need the absolute best (and most expensive) GPU and/or processor on the market.
+If you intend to run games with multiple displays or at higher resolutions, that's when you’ll need to expand your budget.
+CPU horsepower is also similarly tied to gaming acumen, but branching out into anything over a quad-core processor will primarily see performance gains in multi-threaded workloads such as video processing, rendering and encoding, not games.

-Storage and memory capacity is also a prime buy factor that can push the price of a PC fairy high rather quickly.
-Solid-state storage devices (SSDs) will obviously garner more performance than a traditional hard disk drive (HDD), but they also cost more for less capacity.
-If you are a gamer, having a moderate-sized SSD as a primary partition (512GB or so) with a sizable HDD (one or two terabytes) is enough to start a respectable game library.
+Storage and memory capacity is also a prime consideration that can push the price of a PC high rather quickly.
+Solid-state storage devices (SSDs) make a huge difference in overall performance and game load times compared to hard disk drives (HDDs), but they also cost more for less capacity.
+If you’re a gamer, having a moderate-sized SSD as a primary partition (512GB or so) with a sizable HDD (two or more terabytes) is a good baseline.

 Power is also a prime consideration when choosing a PC.
 Does the PSU offer enough juice to cover the hardware inside?
 (In most cases, the answer is yes, but there are some exceptions, particularly if you intend to overclock.)
 Can the power supply be upgraded?
 Is there enough available power to upgrade in the future?
 The ability to upgrade is another important factor, and case size and expansion options vary drastically between our picks.

-Aesthetic value and form factor are also contributing factors to a purchase.
-If you want your case to shine as bright as the sun or to fit in your living room entertainment center, there are assuredly options out there for either scenario (or both).
-Most custom shops offer overclocking services to get the most out of your hardware, and if you aren't versed in the art of overclocking and want every drop of performance from your new gaming rig, these services are ideal.
-Ultimately, budget plays perhaps the biggest role in a buying decision, and the beauty of a custom-built PC is that you can adjust the configuration until it suits your needs and price.
+Aesthetic value and form factor should also be considered when buying.
+If you want your case to shine as bright as the sun or to fit in your living room entertainment center, there are options out there for either scenario--or both.
+Most boutique PC builders offer overclocking services to get the most possible performance out of your hardware, and if you aren't versed in the art of overclocking these services are extremely helpful.